olafhartong/ThreatHunting/README.md

 ## Required actions after deployment

 - Make sure the threathunting index is present on your indexers
-- Edit the macro's to suit your environment (leaving it to * is not recommended, it will take a lot more resources)  > https://YOURSPLUNK/en-US/manager/ThreatHunting/admin/macros
+- Edit the macro's to suit your environment > https://YOURSPLUNK/en-US/manager/ThreatHunting/admin/macros
 - The app is shipped without whitelist lookup files, you'll need to create them yourself.
 This is so you won't accidentally overwrite them on an upgrade of the app.